California Wildfire Attorneys

 On October 23, 2019, a new wildfire began that would further damage a region already devastated by the unprecedented 2017 North Bay Fires.
 Fanned by extremely high wind speeds, dry environment, and low humidity, the Kincade Fire spread rapidly through the night.
 In the largest evacuation Sonoma County has ever enforced, families fled their homes as the fires blazed, covering 10,000 acres by morning.
 After 13 days, by the time firefighters had it fully contained, the Kincade Fire had burned 77,758 acres and destroyed 374 buildings—including 174 homes and 11 commercial properties, one of them the historic Soda Rock Winery.
-Today, residents of Sonoma County, including Windsor, Healdsburg, Geyserville, Mark West Springs and other parts of Santa Rosa, are dealing with serious property damage, total property loss, and personal injuries.
+Today, residents of Sonoma County, including Windsor, Healdsburg, Geyserville, Mark West Springs and other parts of Santa Rosa, are dealing with serious fire damage, total property loss, wrongful death and personal injuries.

 The Impact of the Wildfires in Northern California